1. Out of 80 marks annual examination, 68 marks weightage is for theory and 12 marks weightage is for practical based

 Unit I: Chemical Substances-Nature and Behavior

-- Chemical reactions: Chemical equation, Balanced chemical equation, the implication of a balanced chemical equation, types of chemical reactions: Combination, decomposition, displacement, double displacement, precipitation, neutralization, oxidation and reduction.
+- Chemical reactions: Chemical equation, Balanced chemical equation, implications of a balanced chemical equation, types of chemical reactions: combination, decomposition, displacement, double displacement, precipitation, neutralization, oxidation and reduction.

 - Periodic classification of elements: Need for classification, early attempts at classification of elements (Dobereiner’s Triads, Newland’s Law of Octaves, Mendeleev’s Periodic Table), Modern periodic table, gradation in properties, valency, atomic number, metallic and non-metallic properties.

 Unit II: World of Living

 - Life processes: ‘Living Being’.
 The basic concept of nutrition, respiration, transport and excretion in plants and animals.

 - Reproduction: Reproduction in animals and plants (asexual and sexual) reproductive health-need and family planning methods.
 Safe sex vs HIV / AIDS.
 Childbearing and women’s health.

 - Heredity and Evolution: Heredity; Mendel’s contribution - Laws for inheritance of traits: Sex determination: Brief Introduction.